javs1287/FLPcustomplugin_and_steampunk/exercises/ex_3/README.md

 ## Next Steps
-In the next section you will create the second object in our custom development architecture: **a Custom Fiori Launchpa Service (number 2 in the diagram)**.
+In the next section you will create the second object in our custom development architecture: **a Custom Fiori Launchpad Service (number 2 in the diagram)**.

   ![Development Architecture](images/dev_arch.png)

-To continue with this exercise go to [Exercise 3](../ex_3)
+To continue with this exercise go to [Exercise 4](../ex_4)